Limor Shifman

 Limor Shifman (לימור שיפמן) is a professor of communication at the Hebrew University of Jerusalem and is the Vice Dean of the Faculty of Social Sciences.
-Her work has been in researching and developing an area of study surrounding Internet memes, a subarea of digital culture and digital media research.
-Since the late 2000s she has been an active contributor to the research area of memetics, a more broad area of research interested in cultural evolution of ideas.
+She is most recognized for researching and developing an area of study surrounding Internet memes, a subarea of digital culture and digital media research.
+From 2009 until 2021 Shifman primarily focused on the research area of memetics, a more broad area of research interested in cultural evolution of ideas.
+During that time, she became the second most cited academic author on the subject of memes, following Richard Dawkins who coined the term.
 She is married to neurogeneticist Sagiv Shifman.

 Education and career

 Limor Shifman initially worked in theater and media as a writer, producer and presenter.
 Her work researched the history of Israeli humor and popular culture for the Department of Children and Youth, Israel Public Television.
 Shifman completed her doctoral work at the Hebrew University of Jerusalem's Department of Communication and Journalism where she maintains a professorship.
 After completing her dissertation, in 2005 she became a research fellow at the Oxford Internet Institute.
 Since the late 2000s, her work shifted from the history of Israeli humor and television research to what she eventually would call Internet memetics.
+Since early 2020, her work has shifted away from internet memetics, refocusing on social media platform governance, value expression, and cross-national/cultural behavior.